NSAMR/uk.ac.nsamr.journal/documentation/PRODUCTION- Typesetting and copyediting JSAMR articles.md

 * Windows: TODO

 ### Try out your new setup with our test file
-Download it from here UODATE, open it in your LaTeX software of choice, and see if you can build it into a beautiful PDF!
+Download it from here UPDATE, open it in your LaTeX software of choice, and see if you can build it into a beautiful PDF!

+If you're all good up to here, then yay, gravy etc.

+### Helllp, I'm panicking...
-If this all feels a bit much, which is fine, you can try [http://www.overleaf.com](http://www.overleaf.com), which is an online LaTeX editor.
+If this all feels a bit much, which could not be more fine ...seriously, no judgement here, ever... then you can try Overleaf, [http://www.overleaf.com](http://www.overleaf.com), which is an online LaTeX editor.
 Check out their tutorials at [http://www.overleaf.com/learn](http://www.overleaf.com/learn) if you fancy it.
-Once you are confident using LaTeX, please do move to a desktop version as described above, as this will make it much easier to work together.
+You can try this with our test file, or with any from Overleaf's tutorial, but for production-ready JSAMR work unfortunately Overleaf can't support the flexibility we need.
+But if Overleaf can help get you started, once you're more confident using LaTeX, please do move to a desktop version as described above, as this will make it much easier to collaborate.
 Overleaf is great for many things, but JSAMR'S needs don't quite fit those things.

-## JSAMR's LaTeX assets
+## JSAMR's plan for typesetting
-TODO

-The JSAMR repository lives here: [https://github.com/NSAMR/uk.ac.nsamr.journal/](https://github.com/NSAMR/uk.ac.nsamr.journal/).

-TODO Templates to use as a base for typesetting are in the folder [uk.ac.nsamr.journal/latex-templates](https://github.com/NSAMR/uk.ac.nsamr.journal/tree/master/latex-templates).
+The idea is that each manuscript has three parts, if you look at it from an ontological point of view -- go on, hve a think:
+* Layout
+* Styling
+* Content

+There is no reason that either Layout or Styling should be replicated in future files.
+Why write the same code twice?
+All that would happen if we were to duplicate code would be that we would inwvitably at some point decide on some change. and make it in one place but not the other....sounds stressful, yes.
+Our publications will all have the same styling, whatevr that may be, so it makes sense to have just one file for these settings.

+We can then use a layout template that is flexible enough to display things like the title and dates and so on associated with a manuscript, plus the parts of any generic manuscript that we want, and not the parts we don't want.

+And so: each manuscript has
+* **A layout template** -- JSAMR's own one, you never need to touch this
+* Some **style settings** -- again JSAMR's core settings, which you probably won't need to change
+* Its own **content files** -- see below -- with the actual words of the manuscript.
+The actual content for a manuscript is 'just' plain text after all, sometimes with a few LaTeX commands for things like section headings and citations.
+* Its own single **** where you enter all pertinent information, just once, which can then be 'plugged into' a generic template automagically

+The layout for manuscript types including Original Research, Reviews, Abstracts, and indeed any writing that occupies a one- or two-coloumn block of text, can be the same base template, with some parts being omitted if not needed.
+Handy. non?

+Summary:
+A JSAMR manuscript:
+* Has some content: individual (and simple) tex files, that can be read in by our template when required.
+* Has settings that need to be rendered in the built document, like author name and so on, which are held in a manuscript-settings.tex file for that manuscript.
+These settings will be described fully below.
+* Requires some layout template that should be used to build it.

+Overall, each manuscript will comprise its own source files -- mostly plain text and simple LaTeX commands -- plus a settings file.

+To build a manuscript, use the JSAMR 'build' file, which is 'just' another LaTeX file where you enter the name of the manuscript you want to build.
+Examples below, promise.

+In summary. you have files containing the source material for the manuscript you want to typeset, you have JSAMR templates and style files, and you create a settings file for that manuscript.
+Then you press GO, just ONCE, and you're done.
+(TM)

 ## Collaboration and workflow
-When you are assigned to typeset a manuscript, download whatever files there are at that stage in the submission process from the JSAMR admin panel.
+When you want/agree to typeset a manuscript, you need to download whatever files there are at that stage in the submission process from the JSAMR admin panel.
 Some manuscripts will already have been typeset in LaTeX by their authors (hurrah), and others will in theory be a text document (.doc or .docx) with the generic JSAMR styling to indiciate headings, subheadings etc.

+To use the JSAMR templates, you need to split out the content of the manuscript into its various sections, and save each in a new .tex file.
+For example, a "Review" manuscript type might have an abstract and some body text, so you create a file named abstract.tex and another called body.tex, and copy and paste the relevant parts of the manuscript into them.

+For example,

+* Make a new directory somewhere, anywhere you like.
+For example: `jsamr-typsetting`
+* Then make a new subdirectory within that called something like the author name, for example `byrne-focus-and-scope`: so `jsamr-typsetting/byrne-focus-and-scope`
+* Also place the `jsamr-assets` directory inside this same folder: so `jsamr-typsetting/jsamr-assets/...all our things`

+then put all the newly downloaded manuscript files into a subdirectory within it, for example

+download the folder `jsamr-assets' into it.
+Next

-To start typesetting, use a JSAMR LaTeX template as a base. **NEVER ALTER THE TEMPLATE FILES**.
+use a JSAMR LaTeX template as a base. **NEVER ALTER THE TEMPLATE FILES**.
 Instead, make a new folder in uk.ac.nsamr.journal/papers called issuenumber-yymmdd-author-papertitle and copy the files you need into it.
 These will include the relevant template file, JSAMR logos, and the final versions of files approved by the editor and reviewers uploaded through the website.
 Then you can copy and paste text from the author's manuscript into the relevant sections of your LaTeX file.

 Please (regularly) commit your work to your own fork of the main repo.
 When you build the pdf for an article, don't commit it (they're quite large) -- the theory is that the pdf can always be rebuilt to look eactly the same from the LaTeX files you commit.